dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 ## Customize the fan speed policy

-The used fan speed policy is defined by values assigned to the array variable `temps` at line 4 in a fan config file.
+The fan speed policy is defined by values assigned to the array variable `temps` at line 4 in a fan config file.
 The default fan speed policy looks like this:

 ```bash
 # array of temperatures (in Celsius) per each fan speed level
 temps=(55 60 62 65 68 72 76 80)
 ```

-Table representation:
+Table equivalent:

 | Speed level   | Temperature (C°) |
 | ------------- | ---------------- |